terencedignon/px6-proxy-fetcher/README.md

 0 */6 * * * cd /path/to/px6-proxy-fetcher && px6-proxy-fetcher -o /var/run/proxies.txt
 ```

-Keep `proxies.txt` out of Git-it holds authenticated endpoints.
-The included `.gitignore` already skips it.
+Keep `proxies.txt` out of Git; it holds authenticated endpoints.
+The script writes it with 600 permissions so only your user can read it, and the included `.gitignore` already skips it.

 ## license